paulstothard/chimeric-mitochondrial-RNA-analysis/README.md

 ## RNA-Seq datasets

-Four datasets are analyzed in this study:
+Five datasets are analyzed in this study:

 | Name                   | NCBI BioProject                                                       |
 |------------------------|-----------------------------------------------------------------------|